If you are interested in joining the lab please contact me firstname.lastname@example.org.

 Current Lab Members

 Jeremy mostly focused on using genomic data to understand local adaptation and the evolution and population genetics of symbiotic interactions.
-While in the lab he also was involved in using association genetics to identify targets of local adaptation and investigated the phylogenomics of the genus.
-He also was active in communicating science (and related issues) through The Molecular Ecologist and Nothing in Biology Makes Sense
+While in the lab he also was involved in using association genetics to identify targets of local adaptation, investigated the phylogenomics of the genus.
+In addition to his biology-related research, Jeremy was active in research to understand the participation and experience of LGBTQ in STEM.
+He also was (and still is) active in communicating science (and related issues) through to non-scientists.

 John Stanton-Geddes - currently a data analyst in the private sector.

-John worked on sequence-based GWAS analyses as well as the potential for using hihg-density markers to estimate heritability in natural populations.
+John worked on sequence-based GWAS analyses as well as the potential for using high-density markers to estimate heritability in natural populations.

 Tim worked on population genomics (recombination, selection) and association genetics in Medicago.